All Episodes

 The fact that they've got giant monkey god statues now being erected in Texas, that self-governing enclaves, Muslim enclaves are being put up in Texas, in Dearborn, Michigan.

-There's little Mogadishu in Minneapolis.
+There's Little Mogadishu in Minneapolis.

-These people, as much as America can assimilate people, what matters is numbers and cultural proximity.
+But these people, as much as America can assimilate people, what matters is numbers and cultural proximity.

-It has assimilated people in the past because they've been largely from Western Europe and the Anglosphere.
+it has assimilated people in the past because they've been largely from Western Europe and the Anglosphere.

-So you guys are way far from Bradvers and Bladerhausen.
+Don't forget like in the 19th century and the early 20th century, So you guys are way far from Bradwurst and Lederhose.

 So get a handle on it.